German reunification: Views and life satisfaction

-According to a 2019 survey conducted by Pew Research Center, approximately 90 percent of Germans living in both the West and East believe that reunification was good for Germany, with slightly more in East than West Germany supporting it.
-Around 83 percent of East Germans approve of and 13 percent disapprove of eastern Germany's transition to a market economy, with the rest saying they weren't sure.
-Life satisfaction in both the East and West has substantially increased since 1991, with 15 percent of East Germans placing their life satisfaction somewhere between 7 to 10 on a 0 to 10 scale in 1991, changing to 59 percent in 2019.
+According to a 2019 survey conducted by Pew Research Center, 89 percent of Germans living in both the West and East believe that reunification was good for Germany, with slightly more in East than West Germany supporting it.
+Around 83 percent of East Germans approve of and 13 percent disapprove of eastern Germany's transition to a market economy, with the rest saying they were not sure.
+Life satisfaction in both the East and West has substantially increased since 1991, with 15 percent of East Germans placing their life satisfaction somewhere between 7 and 10 on a 0 to 10 scale in 1991, changing to 59 percent in 2019.
 For West Germans, this change over the same time period was from 52 to 64 percent.
+However, the 2019 annual reunification report by the German government found that 57% East Germans felt like second-class citizens, and 38% saw the reunification as a success – this figure declined to 20% amongst people under 40.

+In 2023, a poll found that 40% of East Germans identify as East Germans rather than German which was 52%.

-Additionally, the fall of the Berlin Wall was useful in generating wealth at the household level in both the East and the West.
-Those who lived in West Germany and had social ties to the East experienced a six percent average increase in their wealth in the six years following the fall of the Wall, which more than doubled that of households who didn't possess the same connections.
-Entrepreneurs who worked in areas with strong social ties to the East saw their incomes increase at an even more rapid rate.
-Incomes for this group increased at an average rate of 8.8 percent over the same six year period following reunification.
+Additionally, German reunification was useful in generating wealth for those Eastern households who already had ties with the West.
+Those who lived in West Germany and had social ties to the East experienced a six percent average increase in their wealth in the six years following the fall of the Wall, which more than doubled that of households who did not possess the same connections.
+Entrepreneurs who worked in areas with strong social ties to the East saw their incomes increase as well.
+Incomes for this group increased at an average rate of 8.8 percent over the same six-year period following reunification.
 Similarly, those in the East who possessed connections to the West saw their household income increase at a positive rate in each of the six years following reunification.
-Those in their regions who lacked the same ties did not see the same benefit.
-More broadly, commercial firms, in the same way as households and individuals, also saw profits increase in the years following reunification.
-Specifically, gains in the form of increased profits were the greatest for firms in the service sector who invested in the East relative to those which did not.
-The reunification served to increase economic growth in the region through rising household income and commercial profit due to the ability to utilize social connections that were previously restricted by the border.
+Those in their regions who lacked the same ties did not see this benefit.

+The fall of the Berlin Wall proved disastrous for the East German labour unions, whose bargaining power was undermined by labour reforms and companies offshoring production to low-wage East European neighbouring countries.
+Membership of trade unions and associations sharply declined in the mid-1990s, and collective wage and salary agreements became increasingly uncommon.
+As the result, average nominal compensation per employee in East Germany "fell to very low levels" after the unification.
+Labour reforms implemented after the unification focused on reducing costs for companies and dismantled East German wage and social security regulations in favour of incentivizing employers to create jobs.
+The low-wage sector in Germany expanded, and the share of employees in low-paid employment amounted to 20% of the workforce by 2009.